 Many regional attractions are incorporated into the Facebook page Twilight967 for local radio station KBDB 96.7 FM.

 To the east, Lake Crescent is on the 101 route to Forks, and the Spruce Rail Tunnel is a new attraction on the Olympic Discover Trail.
 Port Angeles is a port city with daily ferry visitors from Victoria BC and a redeveloping downtown and waterfront.
 Olympic Game Farm in Sequim is a great in-car photo safari experience.
 Sequim is overrun with retirees from California.
 Discovery Bay has a great nature preserve over the reclaimed marsh.
 The rail cars used to sell ice cream treats for kids and now house one of two Discovery Bay cannabis shops.
 Port Townsend is the Jefferson County seat, and Astorian-age port of departure for the Alaska gold rush with older architecture of interest and an arts and culture hub.
 Port Gamble is a company town of preserved historic significance.

 To the Northeast, State Route 113 north passes unmarked Beaver Falls and Beaver Lake, which is a popular fishing facility.
 At State Route 112, go east the coastal villages of Clallam Bay and Seiku.
-Continue further east to Neah Bay and secure a Makah Recreational use permit for access the world-famous Cape Flattery and Shi Shi Beach trails.
+NEAH BAY IS CLOSED FOR THE 2020 SEASON.

 - Check in: After 2PM

 - Check out: Before 2PM